Top Market News: What Happened In Investing Today

 Let's keep things in perspective.
 This afternoon's selloff dropped the Nasdaq around 1.8% for the day.
 Nevertheless, the groundwork seems in place for pessimism to return to the market.

-If you believe they do ring a bell at the top, and that Goldman piece is the golden contrarian indicator, this afternoon provided a handy narrative.
-Nvidia fell after publication of a short idea by Citron Research.
-Intel is picking fights.
+If you believe they do ring a bell at the top and that Goldman piece is the golden contrarian indicator, this afternoon provided a handy narrative.
+Nvidia (NASDAQ:NVDA) fell after publication of a short idea by Citron Research.
+Intel (NASDAQ:INTC) is picking fights.
 And bank stocks, which usually show value characteristics, put in a nice rally this week.

 Elsewhere in tech: